arsonistgopher/junos-gnmi-telemetry-testclient/README.md

-## Basic Junos OpenConfig telemetry tester
+## Basic Junos GNMI Telemetry Test Client

 This is a Go script that demonstrates how to retrieve gNMI data from Junos via gRPC.